ESG and responsible investing

 ESG integration seeks investments in companies with leading environmental, social and governance metrics compared to their peers.
 These metrics may include:

 Including climate change, natural resources conservation, pollution and waste management, and water scarcity.

 Such as corporate philanthropy, community and government relations, workplace health and safety, human rights and diversity.

 Including accounting practices, board accountability and structure, disclosure practices, executive compensation, corporate ethics, regulatory compliance and transparency.

-Impact investing is not charity.
-It is an investment where an investor is hoping first and foremost to generate social or environmental impact.
-An impact investor also wants to earn a return on their investment.
-However, they may be willing to take a capital loss as long as some tangible result for the investment can be seen.
+Impact investments are made to generate social or environmental impact rather than just profit.
+An impact investor wants to earn a return on their investment, but they may also be willing to take a capital loss as long as some tangible result for the investment can be seen.
 In that way, it is essential to be able to measure the impact of this investment.
-An example includes investment in low-income housing loan assistance, where a tangible impact is measurable (i.e., number of households able to afford housing) and the investor is likely to get his or her money back.
+An example includes investment in low-income housing loan assistance, where a tangible impact is measurable (i.e., number of households able to afford housing).

-If you are interested in learning more about this topic, please contact your RBC Wealth Management financial advisor and ask about how you can integrate responsible investing into your portfolio.
+If you are interested in learning more about investing with greater purpose, please contact your RBC Wealth Management financial advisor and ask how you can integrate responsible investing into your portfolio.